pelicheng/recipe-rating-analysis/README.md

 ## Introduction
 Sharing recipes has created opportunities for creativity in the kitchen.
 With the connections through the internet, recipes from different cultures are just a click away.
 [Food.com](https://www.food.com/) is one of the many websites that have built a community around recipes.
 From this website, I obtained two datasets, one with information about the recipe and the other about ratings given by users.
 Using the information obtained, I am interested in **what types of recipes tend to have higher average ratings.** Exploring this question would provide those from restaurants to small business entrepreneurs and home cooks with valuable insights when making recipe decisions.

 `recipe` is the first dataset we have.
-It contains the following columns:
+It contains 83782 rows and the following columns:

 | Column         | Description                                                                 |
 |----------------|-----------------------------------------------------------------------------|